 In the images below you can see that there is noise in the darker areas of the eye socket.
-Increasing the Diffuse samples will reduce this type of noise.
+Increasing the diffuse samples will reduce this type of noise.

 Note that to have SSS values spread across multiple objects, for example from a face to an eyeball, you will need to use 'SSS Set Name'.

 Controls the number of sample rays that get fired to compute indirect lighting of the volume.
-Like the other sampling rate controls (Camera (AA), light samples, Diffuse samples, etc.), the number of actual samples is squared, so a setting of 3 fires 3x3=9 rays.
-Setting it to 0 turns off indirect lighting of the volume.
-Note that indirect volume lighting is tied to the 'Volume' ray depth render option, and therefore there must be at least 1 Volume bounce for indirect lighting to be computed.
+Like the other sampling rate controls (Camera (AA), light samples, diffuse samples, etc.), the number of actual samples is squared, so a setting of 3 fires 3x3=9 rays.
+Setting it to 0 turns off the indirect lighting of the volume.
+Note that indirect volume lighting is tied to the 'Volume' ray depth render option, and therefore there must be at least 1 volume bounce for indirect lighting to be computed.